About

 – About

-Toby Clark studied at the Royal College of Art in London, graduating in 1993 with a Master’s Degree in Fashion Menswear.
-This initiated the creation of the ‘Toby Clark’ label which won a number of high profile awards – ‘Welsh Designer Of The Year’ 1995 and achieved recognition amongst the fashion industry’s cognoscenti and opinion formers.
-The label retailed at some of the world’s leading stores.
+Toby Clark studied at the Royal College of Art -London, graduating in 1993 with a Master’s Degree in Fashion Menswear.
+After graduation he started the ‘Toby Clark’ label which won a number of high profile awards – ‘Welsh Designer Of The Year’ 1995 and achieved recognition amongst the fashion industry’s opinion formers.
+The label was retailed through some of the world’s leading stores.
 Barney NY, Browns of South Molton St and Anglobal, Japan.
-In 1997 Toby incorporated a design consultancy business which has gone on to span three decades, successfully completing projects for a number of highly admired international brands.
+In 1997 Toby founded a design consultancy studio which has spanned three decades, completing projects for a number of highly admired international brands.
 In particular Toby’s decade of work for Margaret Howell received three nominations from the British Fashion Council for the title of ‘British Menswear Designer Of The Year’.

 – Philosophy

-‘Toby etc.’ maintains a holistic approach to design consultancy.
-Projects are tailored to suit each client and promote empathic design thinking.
-Project solutions are attuned to the client’s objectives, to enhance their brand reputation and appeal to their valued consumers.
-Toby values originality and authentic products.
-He strives to fulfil his client’s expectations by creating bespoke creative concepts, specific to each company and by going the extra mile.
+‘Toby etc.’ provides a holistic approach to design consultancy.
+Projects are tailored to suit each client brand, promoting empathic design thinking.
+Project solutions are attuned to a client’s key objectives, while aiming to enhance brand reputation and appeal to valued consumers.
+Toby values an original individual approach with a love for authentic, engineered products that are user centric.
+He strives to fulfil a client’s expectations by creating bespoke creative concepts, specific to each company and by going the extra mile.
 To protect his reputation as a specialist in the industry, he carefully selects the projects he undertakes and the brands he engages with.
 Utilising his knowledge and experience to help strengthen a company’s brand culture and their core DNA.
-Toby believes in the principles of kaizen 改善, by building lasting relationships that maintain consistency and by building momentum through continual incremental improvements.
+Toby believes in the principles of kaizen 改善, by building lasting relationships that maintains a consistency and builds momentum through continual incremental improvements.

 – Service

-We adapt our consultancy service to suit the client’s individual brand culture and offer a multi-faceted service that spans Retail, Wholesale, Online e-Commerce and Mail Order.
-Our portfolio of clients include premium international brands with a high profile in the lifestyle and luxury market sectors.
-We have provided consultancy roles in a variety of guises, including Design Engineering, Brand Identity, Brand Strategy, Creative Direction, Product Development, Manufacture & Sourcing, Styling, Catwalk Shows & Exhibitions, Brand Campaigns and Strategic Reports to Management etc. Toby Clark is a skilled practitioner of clothing creation and a multidisciplinary design thinker.
-He has considerable knowledge of Brand Strategy for premium brands expanding into global markets.
-‘Toby etc.’ is happy to work confidentially for our clients when requested to do so, although is unable to work exclusively for anyone client.
+Toby etc. adapts the consultancy service to suit the client’s individual brand culture and offers a multi-faceted service spanning Retail, Wholesale, Online e-Commerce, Direct To Consumer and Mail Order in the niche lifestyle goods and luxury fashion market sector.
+Consultancy services have been in a variety of guises, including Design Engineering, Brand Identity, Brand Strategy, Creative Direction, Product Development, Manufacture & Sourcing, Styling, Catwalk Shows & Trade Exhibitions, Brand Campaigns and Strategic Reports to Management.
+Toby Clark is a skilled practitioner of clothing design and a multidisciplinary design thinker.
+He has considerable knowledge of Brand Strategy for luxury premium brands and expanding into global markets.
+‘Toby etc.’ works confidentially for clients when requested to do so, although is unable to work exclusively for any one client brand.

 – Licensee & Trademarks

-TOBY etc. is experienced working with a brand’s Licensee and in developing the brand and trademark in overseas territories.
+TOBY etc. is experienced working with a brand and it’s Licensee and developing a brand in overseas territories.

 – Ethos